District Reformation 500 Activities

 District Reformation-500 Outreach Coordinator

 Denver Area Reformation Worship Celebration

-The Denver Southwest Circuit has agreed to host at Shepherd of the Hills, Centennial the Rocky Mountain District Front Range Area Reformation Service on Sunday, October 22,, 2017, 4pm at Shepherd of the Hills.
-Individual congregations and schools of our Circuit will be participating in music and the service for that day, as well as having highlighted community, reformation, and church events throughout that week leading up to the Observed day of Reformation, October 29, where congregations will be celebrating individually at their own places.
+The Denver Southwest Circuit is hosting at Shepherd of the Hills Lutheran, Centennial, the Rocky Mountain District Front Range Area Reformation Service on Sunday, October 22, 2017, 4pm at Shepherd of the Hills.
+Individual congregations and schools of our circuit will be participating in music and service for that day, as well as having highlighted community, reformation, and church events throughout that week leading up to the Observed day of Reformation, October 29, where congregations will be celebrating individually at their own places.

-The Theme for the Celebration is “Here We Stand!
+The theme for the celebration at Shepherd of the Hills is “Here We Stand!
 Word, Grace, Faith” and will be in conjunction with the Synod’s yearly theme of “It is Still All About Jesus”.
-More information about the service and special music, etc. will be forthcoming.
+Below is a summary of the scheduled celebration:

 2017 Reformation Celebration – Historical Reflections